flutter/news_toolkit/docs/docs/overview.md

 # Overview

 The Google Flutter team and Google News Initiative have co-sponsored the development of a news application template.
-Our goal is to help news publishers to build apps and monetize more easily than ever.
+Our goal is to help news publishers to build apps and monetize more easily than ever in order to make reliable information accessible to all.

-This template aims to reduce typical news app development time by 80%.
+This template aims to **reduce the type to develop a typical news app by 80%**.

 The Flutter news app template:

-- Contains common news app UI workflows and core features built in Flutter and Firebase
+- Contains common news app UI workflows and core features built with Flutter and Firebase
-- Implements best practices for news apps based on Google News Initiative research
+- Implements best practices for news apps based on [Google News Initiative research](https://newsinitiative.withgoogle.com/info/assets/static/docs/nci/nci-playbook-en.pdf)
 - Allows publishers to monetize immediately with pre-built Google Ads and subscription services

 ## Quick Start